 The complete guide to connect a DAM to your PIM

-Now that your PIM and your DAM are well prepared for their connection, it's time to dig a bit into the technical stack you are going to choose for your connector.
+Now that your PIM and your DAM are well prepared for their connection, it's time to dig a bit into the technical stack you are going to choose for your App.

 #On the PIM side

 That's the easy part.
-At Akeneo, we recommend using our API, whenever you want to connect your PIM to whatever third-party.
+At Akeneo, we recommend using our REST API, whenever you want to connect your PIM to whatever third-party.
 So here you go!
-Use the API! 🚀 😉
+Use the REST API! 🚀 😉

 #On the DAM side

 All DAMs are different.
 So you'll to need to get information on your DAM capabilities in terms of connectivity: